siderolabs/talos/website/content/v1.8/kubernetes-guides/network/multus.md

 ## Notes on using Cilium in combination with Multus

-Cilium does not ship the CNI reference plugins, which most multus seutps are expecting (e.g. macvlan).
+Cilium does not ship the CNI reference plugins, which most multus setups are expecting (e.g. macvlan).
 This can be addressed by extending the daemonset with an additional init-container, setting them up, e.g. using the following kustomize strategic-merge patch:

 ```yaml